c0wsaysmoo/plane-tracker-rgb-pi/README.md

 I've put a LOT of my time and effort into this project.
 If you'd like to show your appreciation (especially if I help you troubleshoot), consider getting me a coffee!
 I've shared this project in good faith—please don't take advantage of it.
 [paypal.me/c0wsaysmoo](https://paypal.me/c0wsaysmoo)

+Please please please reread the instructions carefully if you have any issues.
+Most issues are by not following them properly.
+I'm on reddit under this name, if you absolutly can't figure it out shoot me a message.

 ![tracker](https://github.com/user-attachments/assets/802a6c43-31d2-48dc-816b-4eb0ca0367e1)
 ![PXL_20241019_155956016](https://github.com/user-attachments/assets/91532d4f-3b6f-4a1b-9a26-43ffe5c6093d)
 ![PXL_20241019_165254031](https://github.com/user-attachments/assets/2e70bfcd-70ae-4acc-ba69-dde07c56a068)